aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

   }}
 />

-### Validator Ruleset
+### Validator ruleset

 The below ruleset is applicable during the changes of state:

-- Voting power can only change (increase or decrease) on epoch boundary.
+- Voting power can change (increase or decrease) only on epoch boundary.
-- A validator’s consensus key and the validator and validator fullnode network addresses can only change on epoch boundary.
+- A validator’s consensus key and the validator and validator fullnode network addresses can change only on epoch boundary.
 - Pending inactive stake cannot be moved into inactive (and thus withdrawable) until before lockup expires.
 - No validators in the active validator set can have their stake below the minimum required stake.